 FOOD PRESERVATION - Prepare an exhibit using the following food preservation methods: canning; freezing; drying; pickles/relishes; jams, jellies and preserves OR a combination of these (see Preservation Combination option below), excluding Freezing.
-No freezer jam exhibits will be allowed for Freezing; Jams, Jellies, and Preserves; or for the Preservation Combination options.
+No freezer jam exhibits will be allowed for Freezing; lams, Jellies, and Preserves; or for the Preservation Combination options.

-50208a Canning - The exhibit should include two different canned foods in appropriate jars for the products.
+50208A Fruits/Vegetables - The exhibit should include two different canned foods in appropriate jars for the products.
 Food may be fruit, vegetable, or tomato product (i.e. salsa, juice, etc.).

-50208b Freezing - Prepare a nutrition display that illustrates a freezing principle.
+50208B Freezing - Prepare a nutrition display that illustrates a freezing principle.
 There is NOT a food exhibit option for this preservation method.

-50208c Drying - Exhibit two (2) different dried foods packed in plastic food storage bags.
+50208C Drying - Exhibit two (2) different dried foods packed in plastic food storage bags.
 Choose from fruit, vegetable, fruit leather or meat jerky.

-50208d Pickles and Relishes - Exhibit two pint jars of different recipes of pickles and/or relishes.
+50208D Pickles and Relishes - Exhibit two pint jars of different recipes of pickles and/or relishes.

-50208e Jams, Jellies, and Preserves - Exhibit half-pint jars of two different jams, jellies, and/or preserves.
+50208E Jams, Jellies, and Preserves - Exhibit half-pint jars of two different jams, jellies, and/or preserves.

-50208f Preservation Combination - Exhibit two different preserved food products, excluding Freezing, in appropriate jars/packaging (drying).
-For example, exhibit 1 jar of tomatoes (Canning) and 1 half-pint of jelly (Jams, Jellies, and Preserves).
+50208F Preservation Combination - Exhibit two different preserved food products from two different categories above, excluding Freezing, in appropriate jars/packaging (drying).
+For example, exhibit 1 jar of tomatoes (Fruits/Vegetables) and 1 half-pint of jelly (Jams, Jellies, and Preserves).